gordon-krefting/project-euler/problem-0081/README.md

 |537|699|497|***121***|956|
 |805|732|524|***37***|***331***|

-Find the minimal path sum in matrix.txt,a 31K text file containing a 80 by 80 matrix, from the top left to the bottom right by only moving right and down.
+Find the minimal path sum in matrix.txt, a 31K text file containing a 80 by 80 matrix, from the top left to the bottom right by only moving right and down.